nomath4u/radiusnetworks.github.io/_posts/2014-12-19-campaignkit-on-android-wearables.md

 surely we will see more information on how to generate that kind of notification on Pebble.~~ The recent Pebble Beta supports Android Wear style notifications following the same procedure as for the Android Wear device.
-Keep in mind when testing that pebble does not display duplicate messages.
-So everytime you send a test notification to the pebble make sure to change the **ContentText** in order for the notification to actually appear.
+Keep in mind when testing that Pebble does not display duplicate messages.
+So everytime you send a test notification to the Pebble make sure to change the **ContentText** in order for the notification to actually appear.